neekware/nwx-gtag/README.md

   constructor(public cfg: CfgService, public log: LogService, public gtag: GtagService) {
     this.title = this.cfg.options.appName;
     this.log.info('AppComponent loaded ...');
-    // all route changes are tracked automatically with gtag }
+    // all route changes are tracked automatically from now on }
 }
 ```